len-ayan/TransIST/README.md

     pip install shapely==1.6.4.post2
     ```
 * Setup the environment
-Create the default environment setting files.
+Create the default environment setting files.It is generally recommended to construct the **lasot** dataset format.

     ```bash
     # Change directory to <PATH_of_Transist>